-(45) Judicial Council certification process
+(4) Judicial Council certification process

-(4)(A) July Council meeting.
-At its meeting in August July, the Council shall begin the process of determining whether the senior judges and court commissioners whose terms of office expire that year meet the standards of performance provided for in this rule.
-The Administrative Office of the Courts shall assemble all evaluation information, including:
+- (4)(A) July Council meeting.
+At its meeting in July, the Council shall begin the process of determining whether the senior judges and court commissioners whose terms of office expire that year meet the standards of performance provided for in this rule.
+The Administrative Office of the Courts shall assemble all evaluation information, including: - (4)(A)(i) survey scores; - (4)(A)(ii) judicial education records; - (4)(A)(iii) self-declaration forms; - (4)(A)(iv) records of formal and informal sanctions: - (4)(A)(v) performance evaluations, if the commissioner or senior judge received an overall rating of Needs Improvement; and - (4)(A)(vi) any information requested by the Council. - (4)(B) Records delivery.
+Prior to the meeting the Administrative Office of the Courts shall deliver the records to the Council and to the senior judges and court commissioners being evaluated. - (4)(C) July Council meeting closed session.
+In a session closed in compliance with Rule 2-103, the Council shall consider the evaluation information and make a preliminary finding of whether a senior judge or court commissioner has met the performance standards. - (4)(D) Certification presumptions.

-$(\underline{45})(A)(i)$ survey scores;

-$(\underline{45})(A)(ii)$ judicial education records;

-(45)(A)(iii) self-declaration forms;

-(45)(A)(iv) records of formal and informal sanctions;

-(45)(A)(v) performance evaluations, if the commissioner or senior judge received an overall rating of Needs Improvement; and

-(45)(A)(vi) any information requested by the Council.

-(45)(B) Records delivery.
-Prior to the meeting the Administrative Office of the Courts shall deliver the records to the Council and to the senior judges and court commissioners being evaluated.

-(45)(C) July Council meeting closed session.
-In a session closed in compliance with Rule 2-103, the Council shall consider the evaluation information and make a preliminary finding of whether a senior judge or court commissioner has met the performance standards.

-(45)(D) Certification presumptions.
 If the Council finds the senior judge or court commissioner has met the performance standards, it is presumed the Council will certify the senior judge or court commissioner for reappointment.
-If the Council finds the senior judge or court commissioner did not meet the performance standards, it is presumed the Council will not certify the senior judge or court commissioner or withhold decision until after meeting with the senior judge or court commissioner.

-(45)(E) Overcoming presumptions.
-A presumption against certification may be overcome by a showing of good cause to the contrary.
-A presumption in favor of certification may be overcome by:

-$(\underline{45})(E)(i)$ reliable information showing non-compliance with a performance standard; or

-(45)(E)(ii) formal or informal sanctions of sufficient gravity or number or both to demonstrate lack of substantial compliance with the Code of Judicial Conduct.

-(45)(F) August Council meeting.
-At the request of the Council the senior judge or court commissioner challenging a non-certification decision shall meet with the Council in SeptemberAugust.
+If the Council finds the senior judge or court commissioner did not meet the performance standards, it is presumed the Council will not certify the senior judge or court commissioner for reappointment.
+The Council may certify the senior judge or court commissioner or withhold decision until after meeting with the senior judge or court commissioner. - (4)(E) Overcoming presumptions.
+A presumption against certification may be overcome by a showing of good cause to the contrarythat a senior judge's or court commissioner's failure to comply with paragraphs (3)(C) and (3)(D) were beyond the senior judge's or court commissioner's personal control.
+A presumption in favor of certification may be overcome by: - (4)(E)(i) reliable information showing non-compliance with a performance standard, except as otherwise provided in paragraph (4)(E); or - (4)(E)(ii) formal or informal sanctions of sufficient gravity or number or both to demonstrate lack of substantial compliance with the Code of Judicial Conduct. - (4)(F) August Council meeting.
+At the request of the Council the senior judge or court commissioner challenging a non-certification decision shall meet with the Council in August.
 At the request of the Council the presiding judge shall report to the Council any meetings held with the senior judge or court commissioner, the steps toward self-improvement identified as a result of those meetings, and the efforts to complete those steps.
-Not later than 5 days after the August July meeting, the Administrative Office of the Courts shall deliver to the senior judge or court commissioner being evaluated notice of the Council's action and any records not already delivered to the senior judge or court commissioner.
+Not later than 5 days after the July meeting, the Administrative Office of the Courts shall deliver to the senior judge or court commissioner being evaluated notice of the Council's action and any records not already delivered to the senior judge or court commissioner.
 The notice shall contain an adequate description of the reasons the Council has withheld its decision and the date by which the senior judge or court commissioner is to deliver written materials.
-The Administrative Office of the Courts shall deliver copies of all materials to the Council and to the senior judge or court commissioner prior to the September-August meeting.
+The Administrative Office of the Courts shall deliver copies of all materials to the Council and to the senior judge or court commissioner prior to the August meeting.